terra-money/docs/docs/develop/module-specifications/README.md

 It is highly recommended that you review these projects before diving into the Terra developer documentation, as they assume familiarity with concepts such as ABCI, Validators, Keepers, Message Handlers, etc.
 :::

-## How to use the docs
+## How to use the core module docs

-As a developer, you will likely find the **Module Specifications** section the most informative.
-Each specification starts out with a short description of the module's main function within the architecture of the system, and how it contributes in implementing Terra's features.
+Each module specification starts out with a short description of the module's main function within the architecture of the system, and how it contributes in implementing Terra's features.

 Beyond the introduction, each module will lay out a more detailed description of its main process and algorithms, alongside any concepts you may need to know.
 It is recommended that you start here to understand a module, as it is usually cross-referenced with more specific sections deeper in the spec such as specific state variables, message handlers and functions that may be of interest.